Skip to content

 3. Ensure data types match (text, number, date, etc.)

-Example with various field types:
+Here’s an example with different field types:

 {